 1. Keep It Simple

+Relax.
+We can make your job pretty straightforward.
 When in doubt, stick to this meat-sauce-wine maxim:

 - White meats and white sauces go great with white wine

 - Red meats and red sauces pair best with red wine

 That’s it!
 Save yourself the headache and keep that tip-top of mind for simple wine and BBQ matches.

 Regardless of what’s on the menu, drink selections work best when they cleanse your palate with each sip.
 This means a drink should help cut through the fattier, heavier components of your plate without leaving behind its own muddling flavors.

 Beer has traditionally been the go-to palate cleanser at BBQs.
 Yet in many ways, wine gets the job done better, particularly high acidity, dry white, red and rosé.
 The acidity and dry characteristics actually trigger a tingling sensation on your taste buds, resulting in the characteristic “tongue clicking” effect you may see when people drink wine.
 This is exactly what to look for in an ideal BBQ-wine pairing — or any meal and beverage pairing, for that matter.